HL7/davinci-pdex-plan-net/input/pagecontent/confexpectations.md

 ### Conformance Expectations
 * This guide inherits all conformance expectations identified in the Health Record Exchange (Hrex) Conformance Expectations section.
 All systems claiming conformance to this guide **SHALL** conform to the requirements listed in that section.

-* Server systems claiming conformance to this guide **SHALL** meet the capability statement expectation requirements identified in the [US Drug Formulary Server Capability Statement](CapabilityStatement-usdf-server.html) and **SHALL** have a CapabilityStatement that has a CapabilityStatement.instantiates with a URL of http://hl7.org/fhir/us/davinci-drug-formulary/CapabilityStatement/usdf-server or a URL to the appropriate version of the CapabilityStatement.
+* Server systems claiming conformance to this guide **SHALL** meet the capability statement expectation requirements identified in the [Plan-Net CapabilityStatement ](CapabilityStatement-plan-net.html) and **SHALL** have a CapabilityStatement that has a CapabilityStatement.instantiates with a URL of http://hl7.org/fhir/us/davinci-drug-formulary/CapabilityStatement/usdf-server or a URL to the appropriate version of the CapabilityStatement.

 ### MustSupport
 * The must support requirements for this IG are taken directly from the Conformance Expectations section of the [Da Vinci HRex IG]({{site.data.fhir.ver.hrex}}/conformance.html#mustsupport) and from [US Core]({{site.data.fhir.ver.uscore7}}/must-support.html).